 Standard spelling and terminology should be used whenever possible.
 Avoid creating new terms or acronyms for entities that already exist.
 Technical terms that are used in statistics should not be used as non-technical terms, such as "random" (which implies a randomizing device), "normal," "significant" (which implies statistical significance), and "sample."

 In most countries the International System of Units (SI) is standard, or is becoming so, and bioscientific journals in general are in the process of requiring the reporting of data in these metric units.
 However, insofar as this practice is not yet universal, particularly in the United States, it is permissible for the time being to report data in the units in which calculations were originally made, followed by the opposite unit equivalents in parentheses; ie, English units (SI units) or SI units (English units).
-Nevertheless, researchers and authors considering submission of manuscripts to the JMPT should begin to adopt SI as their primary system of measurement as quickly as it is feasible.
+Nevertheless, researchers and authors considering submission of manuscripts to the JMPT should begin to adopt SI as their primary system of measurement.

-Supplemental digital files associated with your manuscript, such as video or data files, may be uploaded at the time of ubmission.
+Supplemental digital files associated with your manuscript, such as video or data files, may be uploaded at the time of submission.
 For any questions regarding supplemental files, please contact the editor.